christian-vorhemus/autcar/docs/7_Execution_Function.md

 If there is a difference between the current and the last prediction, enter the if-else statement and check for direction predictions.
 "1" stands for "drive left light", so when our model has predicted "1", tell our car to turn left.
 The same applies to every other direction.

-Next, write the code block for the traffic sign prediction behaviour:
+Next, write the code block for the traffic sign prediction behavior:

 ```python
 if(trafficsign_prediction == 0):